Liturgy

 A variety of musicians, cantors and choirs help to enhance the liturgy and we are always looking out for new recruits.
 The best way to get involved is simply to talk to the musicians after Mass, especially if you enjoy the style of music they use.

-Psalms for September
+Psalms for Christmas

 Children’s Liturgy of the Word

-Every Sunday during school term we offer a special liturgy for children aged 3 to 6 at the 10.30am Mass.
+Every Sunday during school term we offer a special liturgy for children aged 3 to 6 at the 10:30am Mass.

 Parents drop their children off on arrival at the Westlake Room (adjacent to the main hall).
 Children re-join their families during the offertory.